 Tulane Emergency Medical Services is a student-run, basic emergency medical service, based on the uptown campus of Tulane University and managed by Campus Health.
 Tulane EMS offers basic emergency medical services and first-aid treatment for minor injuries to students, faculty, staff, and visitors during hours of operation within its service area.
 Tulane EMS provides transport to New Orleans area hospitals depending upon the nature of the call and the status of the patient at the time of Tulane EMS arrival.

-Tulane EMS members are trained and certified Basic Emergency Medical Technicians, operating under the medical direction of the Health Center, Daniel Garrett, M.D., and deputy Tulane EMS Manager, Heather Scianneaux (ALS Paramedic).
+Tulane EMS members are trained and certified Basic Emergency Medical Technicians, operating under the medical direction of the Health Center and deputy Tulane EMS Manager, Heather Scianneaux (ALS Paramedic).

 As a service located in Orleans Parish, Tulane EMS is fully compliant with the Region 1 Protocols for all EMS services operating in Orleans, Jefferson, Plaquemines, and St. Bernard parishes.
 For certain emergencies both on and surrounding campus, Tulane EMS will activate New Orleans EMS, which provides Advanced Life Support (ALS) Services.
 In this way, patients receive the best medical care possible—with the prompt, professional and courteous attention of Tulane EMS, backed up by the years of experience, resources, and advanced level of care provided by New Orleans EMS.

 Tulane EMS, as part of Tulane Campus Health, is first, and foremost, a service organization.
 All members volunteer their services and are expected to contribute no fewer than four active semesters to Tulane EMS.
 Over the years, the young men and women of Tulane EMS have grown to be an integral part of the Tulane and New Orleans communities.